Environmental Health and Safety

 When a color code has not been assigned by a chemical company, a determination must be made based upon the available information.
 This may include:

-Benzene: Looking at MSDS located here we find that the NFPA codes are Health: 2; Flammability: 3; Instability: 0 therefore this is coded Red.
+Benzene: Benzene has NFPA codes of: Health: 2; Flammability: 3; Instability: 0 therefore this is coded Red.

-Sodium Chloride: Looking at MSDS located here we find that the NFPA codes are all below 2 therefore this is coded Green.
+Sodium Chloride: Sodium chloride has NFPA codes that are all below 2 therefore this is coded Green.

-Nitric Acid: The MSDS for nitric acid is found here.
-The NFPA codes are Health: 4; Flammability: 0; Instability: 0; Special Hazard: OX.
+Nitric Acid: The NFPA codes for nitric acid are Health: 4; Flammability: 0; Instability: 0; Special Hazard: OX.
 By using rule 5 above we see that the oxidizer code overrides the health code therefore this is coded Yellow.

-Hydrochloric acid: The MSDS for hydrochloric acid can be found here.
-The NFPA codes are Health 3 and the hazzard warning in section 3 indicates this is corrosive.
+Hydrochloric acid: The NFPA codes for hydrochloric acid are Health 3 and the hazard warning in section 3 indicates this is corrosive.
 The color for this is White.

 Copyright © The Board of Regents of the University of Wisconsin System